Building a Chimpanzee Nursery

 Through a 13 year civil war, an ebola virus outbreak and natural disasters, such as devastating landslides, Tacugama has continued to protect chimpanzees and also to support the community by offering scholarships, school supplies and meals to local children in need.
 Along with the huge financial strain brought by Covid-19, the sheer number of chimpanzees has drained Tacugama’s resources.
 They desperately need our support now.

-PASA has started a Go Fund Me campaign to raise money to renovate and expand the nursery to accommodate the huge influx of orphans.
-Besides giving the young chimpanzees three times the space, it will give them access to forested space to practice climbing and artificial termite mounds so they can practice natural foraging behaviors.
-If you’d like to help Tacugama build their nursery, you can make a donation here.
+PASA helped to raise money to renovate and expand the nursery to accommodate the huge influx of orphans.
+Besides giving the young chimpanzees three times the space, it helps give them access to forested space to practice climbing and artificial termite mounds so they can practice natural foraging behaviors.

 A baby chimp, one of 23 currently living at Tacugama Chimpanzee Sanctuary.